 For the home gardener, a small ebb-and-flow system is an excellent choice for a hydroponic herb garden.
 In an ebb-and-flow system, the plants are usually held in plastic pots in a flood table, and the reservoir is underneath.
 A timer clicks a submersible pump on, flooding the roots with nutrient rich water and expelling waste gasses.
 When the timer clicks off, the water drains back to the reservoir, pulling fresh oxygen to the roots.
 The timer is usually set to flood three to four times per day, with 15 a minute duration per flood.

-Since most herbs are vegetative, a good "grow formula" hydroponic nutrient with relatively high nitrogen to phosphorus ratio is an excellent choice for growing most herbs.
+Since most herbs are vegetative, a good grow formula hydroponic nutrient with relatively high nitrogen to phosphorus ratio is an excellent choice for growing most herbs.
 Low-to-medium Electrical Conductivity (EC), a measure of nutrient strength, is generally preferred, with a EC range of about 1.2-1.8, and a slightly acidic pH of about 5.8 to 6.4 will be ideal for most culinary herbs.
+Economical and easy to use pH pens and EC meters are available for precise measurements of these important aspects of hydroponic growing.
 There are a few exceptions, so a little research and experimentation should be done before launching into full-scale production.
 For example, parsley and watercress grow well in milder nutrient formulas with an EC closer to that of lettuce (1.0 EC), while English Spinach grows better at much higher EC’s (2.5-3.5 EC).

 Most herbs grown indoors do best with full spectrum light with plenty of the blue end of the spectrum.
 Metal halide lights or T-5 high-output fluorescent fixtures with 6500K tubes are excellent choices for a hydroponic herb garden.
-A 400 watt metal halide lamp will cover about a 4 X 4 foot square area, and a 1000 watt lamp will cover up to 6 X 6 feet square.
+A 400 watt HID grow light system (MH/HPS) or a new 315 watt ceramic metal halide grow light system (CMH) will cover about a 4 X 4 foot square area, and a 1000 watt HID grow light system (MH/HPS) will cover up to 6 X 6 feet square.
 For best results keep the light about a foot to a foot and a half above the growing tips and raise the lamp as the plants grow.
 High output fluorescent lamps, such as T-5, run cooler and can be hung closer to the plants, usually about 6 to 12 above the growing tips.